Hi I am Umes Shrestha.

 I help teachers, students, and professionals become better at what they do and I feel great doing it.

 Thank you for visiting my blog where you can read my posts related to my passion, which are teaching, writing and speaking – and also conducting workshops and trainings.

-I also help teachers and teacher-trainers on various issues regarding English language teaching, communication, presentation, and classroom management.
+I also conduct workshops for teachers and teacher-trainers on designing effective classroom experiences, on teaching English language, communication, presentation, and classroom management.